 To find the exact processor model on your Windows 10 or Windows 8.1 computer, you can look for ‘System Information’ in search.
 On the detailed system information panel, you can identify the model of the processor (look for the model number).

 As shown above, once I searched for more details about Intel i7 4790 on internet, I landed on below information from Intel website that shows the L3 cache memory.

 Step–3 (Intel Utility)

 CPU-Z is a small and excellent utility that can give maximum details of your computer processor, motherboard and RAM.
 In processor details, you can easily find out the L2 and L3 cache size from Windows 10/8.1 OS.
 This tool can say about virtualization technology (VT-x) and other features of the processor.

 You can download the CPU-Z for Windows OS from this link.

 Once you open the program, it will collect the details of the hardware and provide the information as below.

-I hope this small guide can give useful tips on how to find the processor CPU’s cache memory on Windows 10/8.1 without rebooting the computer and enter to BIOS.
+I hope this small guide can give useful tips on how to find the processor CPU’s cache memory in Windows 10/8.1 without rebooting the computer to enter BIOS.
 Do let me know if you find any more easy steps to get this CPU information.